Householder-Symposium/Householder-Symposium.github.io/travel.md

 ### Driving

-For those located in the Northeast United States driving may be a convenient option.
+For those located in the northeast United States driving may be a convenient option.
 The Statler Hotel provides valet parking for a small fee.

 ## Local Information